-I do some knitting, so I should love wool like most knitters do, but I just love the way a cotton sweater feels (that is, not itchy), and also how much easier it is to wash them (that is, toss it in the washing machine on a gentle cycle with no fear of accidentally felting it).
+I know that I should love wool like most knitters do, but I just love the way a cotton sweater feels (not itchy), and also how much easier it is to wash them (toss it in the washing machine on a gentle cycle with no fear of accidentally felting it).

 So when I found this cotton sweater at a thrift shop a couple of years ago, I grabbed it up for just a couple of dollars, despite the size M tag on it (I wear L).

 And I of course never wore it once because, despite fitting my arms perfectly, it was a tad shorter than I like wearing my sweaters.
 And it sat in my bureau for two years until I remembered something.

 That something is that, even more than cotton sweaters, I love cotton cardigans.
 I love being able to wear them open or closed, and how easy it is to layer clothing with them in in-between seasons, or even to toss in your bag when you go out on cooler summer nights.
 As far as I’m concerned, the knit cotton cardigan is the perfect spring garment.

 So I turned that sweater into a cardigan in about 10 minutes.
 And I’ve been wearing it pretty much constantly since then.